developerSid/KubernetesKluster/Provision/README.md

 has been built is some other way with the inventory updated appropriately)

 1. Change directory to the _Provsion_ directory
-1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -K -u vagrant --tags=etcd`
+1. execute `ansible-playbook -i inventory/vagrant.ini site.yml -k -K -u vagrant --tags=etcd` to install etcd
    1. prompts triggered by the `ansible-playbook` command
       1. ssh password: `vagrant`
       1. sudo password: `vagrant`